HucksApp/Make-cln-sht/README.md

 targets ... : prerequisites ... <----------------------->
-  ... recipe                   # all recipe (shell commands and process) are passed to the shell directly ... ...                      # so recipe syntax should should follow ✅ shell scripting not  ❌ makefile syntax
+  ... recipe                   # all recipe (shell commands and process) are passed to the shell directly ... ...                      # so recipe syntax should follow ✅ shell scripting not  ❌ makefile syntax
 ```

 or